 What is WHMIS?

 According to the Canadian Centre for Occupational Health and Safety, WHMIS is a comprehensive plan for providing information on the safe use of hazardous materials used in Canadian workplaces.
 The information is provided through identification and product classification, labelling, safety data sheets (SDSs) and worker education training.

 WHMIS law became effective in Canada October 31, 1998 and was developed by a tripartite steering committee consisting of representatives from government, industry and labour.

 The primary goal of all WHMIS training is to protect Canadian workers from hazardous materials in the workplace.
 Hazardous chemical materials can be found in nearly every workplace across the country, meaning almost every individual in the Canadian workforce should have WHMIS training.

-The WHMIS 2015 update saw WHMIS align with the Worldwide Hazard Communication System, the Globally Harmonized System of Classification and Labelling of Chemicals.
-This alignment allows for several benefits including:
+The WHMIS 2015 update saw WHMIS align with the worldwide hazard communication system, the Globally Harmonized System of Classification and Labelling of Chemicals.
+Thus alignment allows for several benefits including:

 - Hazard classification criteria are more comprehensive which improves ability to indicate severity of hazards.

 - Physical hazard criteria are consistent with the Transport of Dangerous Goods (TDG regulations).

 - Standardized language (hazard and precautionary statements).